Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Mark Johnson has one of the most iconic voices in the horse racing community.

-Starting his commentating career in 1986 at Tweseldown Racecourse in Fleet, Hampshire; Mark instantly became a favourite commentator amongst racing fans.
+Starting his commentating career in 1986 at Tweseldown Racecourse in Fleet, Hampshire, Mark instantly became a favourite commentator amongst racing fans.

-Due to his massive success and fan base, he was called up in 1995 to announce and commentate his first Classic, the St Leger Stakes.
+Due to his massive success and fan base, he was called up in 1995 to announce and commentate on his first Classic, the St Leger Stakes.

-Even though Mark Johnson was a British racecourse announcer, the sudden death of American horse racing commentator (Luke Kruytbosch) left a space that only Mark could fill.
+Even though Mark Johnson was a British racecourse announcer, the sudden death of American horse racing commentator Luke Kruytbosch left a space that only Mark could fill.

-However, as Mark gets older, he wishes to spend less time behind the mic in Kentucky and more time infront of the camera covering British races.
+However, as Mark gets older, he wishes to spend less time behind the mic in Kentucky and more time in front of the camera covering British races.